Alexjr977/FPS-Platformer-Unreal-Engine-Template/README.md

 FPS Platformer Unreal Engine Template.
-It has mechanics of fps platformer, superhot, portal and some other File Size : 250 MB
+It has mechanics of fps platformer, superhot, portal and some other.
+File Size : V1: 250 MB, V2:187
 * Superhot slow time mechanics
 * Portal grab and drop cube
 * Main Menu